 Depending on the specialist pathway you choose, you could also progress to roles such as special educational needs co-ordinator, SEND teacher or SEND manager; as a teacher specialising in English as a foreign language; or as a career development professional in various educational settings.

 Throughout the course, we place great emphasis on improving your employability.
 Our end-of-year symposium Voices of the Near Future encourages students to showcase their future aspirations and explore the many career directions available.

 "All the lecturers had the “can do” attitude towards students.
 There are times when you are juggling work, home and study and you start to think “I can’t do all this!” but the lecturers encourage and support you.
 They were so friendly and approachable – it was like we were working as a team with the same goals."

 "My tutors and their lectures have been more than I could ever ask for.
 The placements I have undertaken have enhanced my learning; for instance, within my psychology modules, I have been able to support my academic writing with real world evidence.”

-Antonia Wragg, current student
+Antonia Wragg, graduate

 "The course offers a huge variety of options for those studying education to move forward in life and begin to challenge the notion and concept of education in our world."